What’s Wrong with Alcoholics Anonymous?

 What Are Faith-Based Recovery Programs?

+AA began in 1935 as a “nonprofessional attempt to grapple with the alcoholism of its founders,” writes Lance Dodes, M.D. in his novel The Sober Truth: Debunking the Bad Science Behind 12-Step Programs and the Rehab Industry.
 Bill Wilson and Dr. Bob Smith, AA’s founders, were members of the Oxford Group, a fundamentalist religious organization founded in the early 1900s.
 The Oxford Group’s main principles directly influenced the creation of the 12 Steps, which AA is famous for.

 Though it has recently tried to promote itself as more nondenominational, AA’s religious foundation is still very evident.
-The clearest example of these religious roots are in AA’s reliance on a “higher power.”
+The clearest example of these religious roots is AA’s reliance on a “higher power.”
+In AA, people seeking recovery must seek help from a “higher power,” or “a power greater than ourselves,” in order to overcome their addiction.
+This “higher power” is typically synonymous with God, Him, religiousness or spirituality.

+Today, most AA groups encourage members to define what their personal “higher power” is, if not a deity like God.
+Concepts like nature, love or music are some alternative suggestions.
 No matter how neutral AA might try to be, prayer is still the main method of treatment.
 Five of the 12 Steps directly refer to God “as we understand Him.”
 Step 12 states that following the Steps will result in a “spiritual awakening.”

-Today, 50% of all US states have declared AA to be “highly religious.”
+Today, 50% of all U.S. states have declared AA to be “highly religious.”
 Religion and spirituality do help many people in their recovery.
 But faith-based addiction treatment isn’t for everyone.

 What Is the Disease Model of Addiction?

-Most 12-Step programs, including Alcoholics Anonymous, are based on the disease model of addiction.
+One of the other big problems with AA and most 12-step programs is that they are based on the disease model of addiction.
 This defines alcohol use disorder as a chronic, progressive and incurable disease.
 Today, this idea has been so widely promoted that it’s accepted as common knowledge and truth.

 Viewing and treating addiction as a disease creates a disempowering mindset.
 This viewpoint subliminally tells us that we’re incapable of controlling and healing ourselves.
 And ultimately, it teaches us that we’re powerless to change.
+Many view this as a harmful aspect of AA, as people with addiction might understandably think, “What’s the point of trying if I can’t change?”
+Or, “Why should I try to change if I can never be healed or free from this disease?”

 Epigenetics

-The study of human genes, and how those genes are affected by more than DNA, is called epigenetics.
+The study of human genes and how those genes are affected by more than DNA is called epigenetics.
 Today, we know that our parents are not the only factor influencing our genetic expression.

 The Sanctuary’s Founder Dean Taraborelli explains: “Epigenetics says it’s a proven fact that what you think about, how you feel and what you believe in is going to affect your genetic blueprint.”
-What this means is that our lifestyle plus environmental factors can directly affect our genes, therefore influencing our behaviors, like substance abuse and addiction.
+What this means is that our lifestyle plus environmental factors can directly affect our genes, therefore influencing our behaviors, like substance use disorder and addiction.

 Neurogenesis